vercel/next.js/docs/basic-features/eslint.md

-By default, Next.js provides a set of [recommended ESLint rules](https://github.com/vercel/next.js/blob/canary/packages/eslint-plugin-next/lib/index.js#L10-L18) that are automatically linted againt as part of `next build`.
+By default, Next.js provides a set of [recommended ESLint rules](https://github.com/vercel/next.js/blob/canary/packages/eslint-plugin-next/lib/index.js#L10-L18) that are automatically linted against as part of `next build`.
 If you would like to control which ESLint rules are checked during builds, you will need to add an `.eslintrc` file to the root of your project.